Mahdimkh1384/Recruitment-Task/README.md

 - ✅Has suggestions feature for city search
 - ✅The entire project is responsive on the phone.
 - ✅Display appropriate messages to the user in case of errors
+- ✅Existence of a loader to get data
 - ❌No language changes throughout the project

 # Preview👁️‍🗨️